Evan Longoria Player Props: Diamondbacks vs. Mets

 Mets Pitching Rankings

-- The Mets have the 22nd-ranked team ERA among all league pitching staffs (4.50).
+- The Mets' 4.46 team ERA ranks 21st across all MLB pitching staffs.

-- Mets pitchers combine to surrender 114 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Mets pitchers combine to rank 24th in baseball in home runs allowed (115 total, 1.3 per game).

-- In his last appearance on Wednesday, the right-hander threw five innings against the Milwaukee Brewers, giving up two earned runs while surrendering five hits.
+- In his most recent time out on Friday, the right-hander threw five innings against the San Francisco Giants, giving up two earned runs while surrendering five hits.

-- In 15 games this season, the 30-year-old has a 3.53 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .209 to his opponents.
+- The 36-year-old has put up an ERA of 5.94, with 6.6 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .271 against him.

 © 2023 Data Skrive.
 All rights reserved.